Is 'Them' Based on a True Story? And Did Compton Used to Be White?

 The story of the Emorys on “Them” appears to actually be something a little bit different, and an example of another racist trick the banks used to pull.
 When Lucky (Deborah Ayorinde) goes to the bank to try to get the ball rolling on selling the house because the neighbors are so racist, the woman there tells her it isn’t possible.

 “It’s not a lease in the technical sense.
 There’s no bank mortgage, and the debt is amortized without any accrual of equity,” she tells Lucky.
 What the Emorys bought is a contract.
 The bank buys the house from another bank, keeps the deed, and then basically rents it out under awful, unforgiving terms with the promise that the family will only own it once the debt is paid in full.
-Which, as mentioned above, probably won’t ever happen because the terms are structured to prevent them from ever being able to.
+Which, as mentioned above, probably won’t ever happen because the terms have that same high-interest provision that is intended to prevent them from ever being able to.

 And also the Emorys don’t get any of the wealth accrual benefits of owning a home, because they don’t actually own it.
 This is basically a rent-to-own scheme, but much worse.